zulip/zulip/templates/zerver/help/change-your-language.md

 # Changing your language

-Zulip is written primarily in English, but it includes feature support for a variety of languages.
-You can change the default language that Zulip features, such as your settings and menu options, are displayed in.
+By default, the Zulip UI is displayed in English.
+However, Zulip has full support for internationalization, and the UI has been translated into many other languages.
+You can see the Zulip UI in other languages temporarily by modifying the URLs using the appropriate language code, e.g. `/ru/` for Russian.

+Additionally, you can change the default language in the Zulip UI for your Zulip account using the following procedure.

 !!! warn ""
-    **Warning**: Because some languages are only partially supported, you may still see English words interspersed throughout Zulip.
+    **Warning**: Because for languages, only some of the strings in the Zulip UI have been translated, you may still see English words interspersed throughout Zulip.

 {!go-to-the.md!} [Display Settings](/#settings/display-settings)
 {!settings.md!}